 Students appealing a decision related to BSW program admission or termination must first meet and argue their case with the BSW Program Director.
 If satisfaction is not obtained, the student may then approach the Department Chair to argue their case.
-Following meeting with the Department Chair, if the student is still not satisfied with the outcome, they may appeal to the Student Program Status Appeals Committee (SPSA).
+A student may elect to meet with the BSW Program Director and Department Chair at the same meeting.
+Following a meeting with the Department Chair, if the student is still not satisfied with the outcome, they may appeal to the Student Program Status Appeals Committee (SPSA).
 See Appendix D for details regarding the policy and procedures.
+Students can contact the Assistant Dean of the School of Applied Studies for assistance.